Acquiring Skis for Intermediate Skiers

-If you are new to skiing or still at the beginner level, we have created a guide for that as well.
-Have a read through Ski Buying Guide for Beginners for more details.
+For those new to skiing or still at a novice level, we have prepared a guide tailored for beginners.
+Feel free to explore Ski Buying Guide for Beginners for further information.

-PISTE SKIS - The best skis for carving on groomed pistes
+PISTE SKIS - Ideal for carving on groomed slopes

 Choosing Piste skis:

-Within the Piste skis, you can also find high-end Race skis that are typically very stiff and performance-oriented.
-Slalom Race Skis (SL) will have a very small turning radius around 10-13 m while Giant Slalom Race Skis (GS) has a very large turning radius of 22 m and more creating better stability.
+Within the Piste category, high-end Race skis are available, which are notably stiff and performance-driven.
+Slalom Race Skis (SL) have a small turning radius of about 10-13 m, whereas Giant Slalom Race Skis (GS) feature a much larger turning radius of 22 m or more, providing better stability.

-FREERIDE SKIS / Powder SKIS - The best skis for powder snow
+FREERIDE SKIS / Powder SKIS - Perfect for deep snow

-To put it simply, the wider the skis are, the better they float on powder snow but also the less they are able to carve on firm snow.
-Shop for your new Freeride skis
+Simply put, the wider the skis, the better they float in powder but the less suited they are to carving on compact snow.
+Browse Freeride skis here

-TOURING SKIS / Backcountry SKIS - The best skis for climbing adventures outside of resorts
+TOURING SKIS / Backcountry SKIS - Ideal for off-resort climbing adventures

-Choosing touring skis:When selecting touring/backcountry skis, it's essential to determine whether you're more inclined towards uphill or downhill skiing.
+Choosing touring skis:When deciding on touring or backcountry skis, consider whether you focus more on uphill or downhill skiing.

-The length of your skis should mainly reflect your height, skill level, and the type of skiing you wish to do.
+Your skis' length should primarily reflect your height, level of skill, and the style of skiing you plan to pursue.

-Most skis come in 4 or 5 sizes, allowing you to choose the size closest to your recommended length from the size chart (3 cm longer or shorter than the number is not an issue).
+Most ski styles offer 4 or 5 sizes, allowing you to choose a size closest to your ideal length from the size chart (with a difference of up to 3 cm longer or shorter being acceptable).

-Weight and skiing style can also be secondary factors in determining the best ski length.
-If your weight is significantly lighter or heavier than the average person, you can opt for shorter or longer skis.
-Shorter skis are better for lighter individuals, and longer skis are suitable for heavier individuals.
-Skiing style is akin to speed; therefore, more aggressive/fast skiers will benefit from longer skis for improved stability, while steadier and more cautious skiers can maximize maneuverability with shorter skis.
+Weight and skiing technique can be additional factors when determining the suitable ski length.
+If your weight is substantially lighter or heavier than average, opt for shorter or longer skis accordingly.
+Lighter individuals should use shorter skis, whereas heavier individuals should choose longer ones.
+Skiing style corresponds closely to speed, so aggressive or fast skiers might benefit from longer skis for better stability.
+Conversely, skiers who are more cautious and consistent can achieve maximum manoeuvrability with shorter skis.

-The picture illustrates the ski length for an intermediate skier
+The image illustrates ski length recommendations for intermediate skiers

 Freeride/ Backcountry |